 Step Inside an Imperial Mandarin's House

-Portuguese architecture tends to steal the show in Macau, but there are some fantastic examples of Chinese architecture as well.
+Portuguese architecture tends to steal the show in Macao, but there are some fantastic examples of Chinese architecture as well.
 The Mandarin's House is probably the most impressive.
 Built in the late 19th century in imperial style, the Mandarin’s House is a mini estate of buildings set out along several courtyards.
 The wooden lattice windows, timbered ceilings, and mother of pearl screens look like they are straight from the set of your favorite kung-fu movie.

 Load up on Local Gifts at the Macau Design Centre

-Unlike near-neighbour Hong Kong, Macau isn’t really a shopping destination – unless you want to pay too much for fancy handbags and jewels inside the newly minted boutiques at each casino.
-Instead, try the Macau Design Centre for gifts created by local artists.
+Unlike near-neighbour Hong Kong, Macao isn’t really a shopping destination – unless you want to pay too much for fancy handbags and jewels inside the newly minted boutiques at each casino.
+Instead, try the Macao Design Centre for gifts created by local artists.
 On the ground floor, you’ll find a collection of startups selling their latest designs – everything from wallets to T-Shirts.
 The rooftop, meanwhile, often plays host to exhibitions and an outdoor cinema.

 Stretch Out on the Sand of Bamboo Bay Beach